Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-dft.rst

 This can be exceeded by using a number of kernels in cascade via the template parameter ``TP_CASC_LEN``.
 The memory required for each frame of input and output data, and coefficient matrix will be divided across the kernels in cascade.

-For example, a ``TP_POINT_SIZE`` of 128 can be achieved using a ``TP_CASC_LEN`` of 2, as each kernel will only require a half the size of the input buffer that equivalent single kernel configuration would require, as well as half the memoory needed for twiddle table.
+For example, a ``TP_POINT_SIZE`` of 128 can be achieved using a ``TP_CASC_LEN`` of 2, as each kernel will only require a half the size of the input buffer that equivalent single kernel configuration would require, as well as half the memory needed for twiddle table.

 The DFT has optimal throughput performance with a low point size, and a higher number of frames per iobuffer.